Skip to content

 Warranty

-Waterson warrants its closer hinge products to be free from defects in materials and workmanship for a defined period when installed and used according to published instructions.
+Waterson warrants its hinge products to be free from defects in materials and workmanship for a defined period when installed and used according to published instructions.
 Coverage depends on hinge type and environment:

 • Mechanical only – 10 years